What happened to Jasmine?

 I could not see the ACEs Jasmine was impacted by.

 My eyes were opened only later when I sensitively asked her caregivers” What happened to Jasmine?”
 Only then did I begin to “see”.
 I saw the incarceration of her father.
 I saw the death of her mother.
 I heard her uncle’s anger at “having to take in his sister’s baby”.
-Still, the uncle “caregiver” rarely sees Jasmine because of his night shift work.
+The same uncle “caregiver” rarely sees Jasmine because of his night shift work.

-When I’d walked Jasmine home that night from Kindergarten I was scared (as an adult) to see the squalor and the dilapidated row house.
+When I’d walked Jasmine home that night from Kindergarten I was scared (as an adult) to see the squalor and the dilapidated row house at her address.
 The front door was hanging open to the street and it was dark inside.
-I know there is drug traffic and drug related violence on her block and the surrounding blocks.
+I know there is drug traffic and drug related violence on Jasmine’s block and the surrounding blocks.
 Alarm shifted to anger when the smell of illegal smoke wafted out the open door with moaning sounds of stupor inside.
 Who knows the horrors a little girl may endure there.
 I was somewhat relieved when Jasmine’s smiling, older cousin bounded out to meet us.
 But I have never forgotten what I saw.

-Now, when I see a child with a backpack, I still trigger…
+Now, when I see a child with a backpack, I, myself, still trigger…

 Keep in mind that Jasmine is NOT an unusual child.
 At least nine other trauma-impacted children were in our one classroom in our one school, that one year.
 See “Danny” HERE, “Roberto” HERE, and others HERE, and HERE.